-- Grain salads: Chickpeas add plenty of satisfying protein to any grain salad (quinoa, farro, and bulgur are all great options.)
-Chickpea and grain salads can take on the most robust of flavours, particularly those inspired by Middle Eastern, Mediterranean, and Italian cuisine.
+- Grain salads: Chickpeas can add plenty of protein to any grain salad, whether you're using quinoa, farro, or bulgur.
+These salads take on robust flavours, particularly those inspired by Middle Eastern, Mediterranean, and Italian cuisine.

-- Roasted chickpeas: Roasted chickpeas make a memorable crunchy snack any time of day.
-Roast your own using your favourite herb and spice blend or buy them pre-roasted; not only are roasted chickpeas a highly nutritious snack they can also be used in place of traditional croutons in soups and salads.
+- Roasted chickpeas: Roasted chickpeas make a crunchy snack that can be enjoyed any time of the day.
+You can roast your own using your favourite herb and spice blend, or buy them pre-roasted.
+Not only are roasted chickpeas highly nutritious, but they can also be used instead of traditional croutons in soups and salads.

 - Stir-fries: Pre-cooked edamame can be added to stir-fries towards the end of the cooking process.
 Edamame can take on brightly flavoured marinades, spices, and sauces and are equally at home in vegetarian or meat-based recipes.

 - Edamame-hummus dip: Add cooked edamame to homemade or store-bought hummus, giving the dip a quick blitz in the food processor or blender before serving.
 Top the beautifully green dip with a drizzle of olive oil and plenty of chopped fresh herbs.